metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `service_annotations` (Map of String) Custom annotations to be created on the Kiali Service resource.
 - `service_type` (String) The Kiali service type.
 Kubernetes determines what values are valid.
 Common values are 'NodePort', 'ClusterIP', and 'LoadBalancer'.
 - `tolerations` (List of Map of String) A list of tolerations which declare which node taints Kiali can tolerate.
 See the Kubernetes documentation on Taints and Tolerations for more details.
-- `verbose_mode` (String) DEPRECATED!
-Determines which priority levels of log messages Kiali will output.
-Use 'deployment.logger' settings instead.
 - `version_label` (String) Kiali resources will be assigned a 'version' label when they are deployed.This setting determines what value those 'version' labels will have.When empty, its default will be determined as follows,* If 'deployment.image_version' is 'latest', 'version_label' will be fixed to 'master'.* If 'deployment.image_version' is 'lastrelease', 'version_label' will be fixed to the last Kiali release version string.* If 'deployment.image_version' is anything else, 'version_label' will be that value, too.
 - `view_only_mode` (Boolean) When true, Kiali will be in 'view only' mode, allowing the user to view and retrieve management and monitoring data for the service mesh, but not allow the user to modify the service mesh.